thanosparavantis/cryptography/README.md

 # Cryptography

 This is an experimental project that illustrates popular cryptography techniques.
 It contains implementations of algorithms, unit tests and several use case scenarios.
-The prototype source code is written in Python 3.6 and have some issues or vulnerabilities.
+The prototype source code is written in Python 3.6 and may have some issues or vulnerabilities.

 ## Caesar Cypher